Announcements

 Lesson 1) Introduction to Charms

 Welcome to Charms!
 I am Professor Lavinia Laurel.
-I am thrilled to be guiding you along your journey to becoming Charms Masters.
+I am very excited to be guiding you along your Charms journey.

 Introduction